tronprotocol/tronweb/README.md

 ## Recent History

 __2.3.7__
-* Get rid of jssha to reduce the size of the package.
+* Get rid of jssha to reduce the size of the package a little bit.

 __2.3.6__
 * Supports /wallet/getapprovedlist and /wallet/getsignweight JavaTron API.